In addition to the 28-day birth conrol pills, you can obtain the following:

 Depo Provera injection – A progesterone-only method, which is injected intramuscularly within the first five days of an established period.
 The method is immediately 99% effective when started in this manner.
 Injections are repeated every 11 to 13 weeks.
 Women on Depo Provera usually stop having periods.
 The menstrual cycle resumes when Depo Provera is discontinued.

 Intrauterine Device – IUDs are available for insertion.
 An IUD is a small, plastic device, which is put into the uterus to stop a woman from getting pregnant.
 A Paraguard or Copper IUD contains Copper.
 The other has the hormone levonorgestrel which is released slowly into the uterus, helping to prevent pregnancy.
-This type is called the Mirena.
+These types are called the Mirena or the Skyla.
 For every 100 women using the IUD, less than one per year will get pregnant.

 Sterilization – Surgical sterilization is available for both men and women.
 This option should be discussed with your primary care clinician to determine if it best meets your needs.